 Potential Capacity Network Resource Capability

 In lieu of a CNRC, a temporary PCNRC is used for the qualification of new resources in reconfiguration auctions and bilateral periods for a prior commitment period.
-For those reconfiguration auctions and bilateral periods, new resources that clear the FCA—and those that don’t clear, but choose to elect critical path schedule (CPS) monitoring—are awarded a summer/winter PCNRC equal to their summer/winter CNRC under the following conditions:
+For those reconfiguration auctions, new resources that clear the FCA—and those that don’t clear, but choose to elect critical path schedule (CPS) monitoring—are awarded a summer/winter PCNRC equal to their summer/winter CNRC under the following conditions:

-- The new project is FCM commercial or seeking to achieve all its CPS milestones by the start date of the relevant commitment period of the reconfiguration auction or bilateral period.
+- The new project is FCM commercial or seeking to achieve all its CPS milestones by the start date of the relevant commitment period of the reconfiguration auction.

 - The addition of the new project does not have any adverse impact on the transmission system effective on that start date.